Church Music Ministries Department

 MUEN5111 Guided Ministry Distance Ensemble (1 hour)

-This course is designed for students to experience a choral ensemble under the guidance of a competent conductor in a community setting.
+This course is designed for students to experience a choral ensemble under the guidance of a competent conductor in a community setting or professional church music setting.
 The conductor for the ensemble also serves as a mentor, articulating particulars for participation in the ensemble for a given period of time.
 An NOBTS professor oversees this process.

 Specialized Studies